LennyMcLennington/Farm-Merge-Valley-Cheat/README.md

 </details>

+10. If you get an error like `Uncaught ReferenceError: _0x28bd45 is not defined`, try repeating steps **7, 8, and 9** in sequence.
-10. Now you can just repeat step **4** to resume the script execution.
+11. Now you can just repeat step **8** to resume the execution of the game.
 Wait for the game to load before using the cheat functionality.

 </details>